Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 14 Desember 2024 00.26.05 UTC
+- WIB: Sabtu, 14 Desember 2024 01.35.24 UTC
-- WITA: Sabtu, 14 Desember 2024 01.26.05 UTC
+- WITA: Sabtu, 14 Desember 2024 02.35.24 UTC
-- WIT: Sabtu, 14 Desember 2024 02.26.05 UTC
+- WIT: Sabtu, 14 Desember 2024 03.35.24 UTC

 Kutipan Inspiratif:
-"I failed in some subjects in exam, but my friend passed in all.
-Now he is an engineer in microsoft and i am the owner of microsoft."
+"The moral virtues, then, are produced in us neither by nature nor against nature.
+Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."

-Kategori: inspirational
+Kategori: nature